tresjoliebabe/code-dump/README.md

 Submitted by: NICOLE ALEXANDER

-Time spent: 4 hours spent in total
+Time spent: 6 hours spent in total

 ## User Stories

-The following functionality is complete:
+The following **required** functionality is complete:

-1. User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+[x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-2. Settings page to change the default tip percentage.
+[x] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
 * [ ] UI animations